 To: Adjacent Property Owner of Parcel(s) 058-0A-0-29

-Fron n: Ameresco
+From a: Ameresco

-Date : March 9, 2023
+Date March 9, 2023

-following application will be submitted for review to the Lunenburg County ning Office:
+Following application will be submitted for review to the Lunenburg County ning Office:

 [] Rezoning

 [X] Conditional Use Permit

 [] Special Exception

 Requ ested Use or Exception:

 be deve Virgini fenced Ameresco is requesting a Conditional Use Permit to allow an approximately 12-megawatt solar facility to eloped on a 128.24-acre parcel (Tax Map No. 058-0A-0-29) located at 5844 Oral Oaks Road, Kenbridge ia.
 The site is currently wooded, and the proposed development will consist of an approximately 51-acre solar array field interior to the 128.24-acre parcel.
 The purpose of the project is to generate local, clean newable power with the electricity generated to be purchased by Southside Electric Cooperative.

-energy sco intends to host a public community meeting with respect to this application to allow all interested unity members to learn more about the project and ask the Applicant questions about the project, solar of the once a time and place has been determined.
+commu energy, sco intends to host a public community meeting with respect to this application to allow all interested unity members to learn more about the project and ask the Applicant questions about the project, solar , or Ameresco.
+Ameresco will notify the adjacent landowners and publicize the community meeting in the once a time and place has been determined.

 Planni public pplication will be available for viewing at the Lunenburg County Planning Office.
-The ing Office shall notify all adjacent property owner(s) of the time, day, and location of the chearing(s) to be held on this application.
+The ing Office shall notify all adjacent property owner(s) of the time, day, and location of the hearing(s) to be held on this application.
 Should you have questions and/or comments, a contact the Planning Office at 434.696.2142 or taylor@lunenburgva.gov.